MoltenMinds/academic-kickstart/content/home/skills.md

   description = "100%"

 [[feature]]
-  icon = "camera-retro"
+  icon = "compress-arrows-alt"
   icon_pack = "fas"
-  name = "Photography"
+  name = "Integration"
-  description = "10%"
+  description = "We leverage our deployments to integrate with other technologies."

 +++